ucd-library/cork-app-utils/README.md

   - Set `window.LOGGER_CONFIG_VAR` and then make sure your config is located at `window[window.LOGGER_CONFIG_VAR]`.
   - Set `window.APP_CONFIG.logger`.

 You can update the logLevels at runtime by opening the developer console and setting the `window.logLevels` object.
-Example: `window.logLevels.example = 'debug'`;
+Example: `window.logLevels.example = 'debug'`.
+Alternatively, you can set the `?loglevels=` query param in the URL to override log levels from page load.
+Example: `?loglevels=example:debug,my-element:info`.;